TUMMALAMA/Snake-Game/README.md

 # Snake-Game 🐍
 **Overview**
-This is a simple implementation of the classic Snake game in HTML, CSS, and JavaScript .
+* This is a simple implementation of the classic Snake game in HTML, CSS, and JavaScript .
 The game is played on the console and provides a nostalgic gaming experience.
 The objective is to control the snake, eat the food, and avoid collisions with the walls and the snake itself.

 **Features**
 - Classic Snake gameplay.
 - Responsive controls for easy navigation.
 - Score tracking to keep track of your progress.
 - Increasing difficulty as the snake grows longer.
-- Pause▐▐ and resume ▶ functionality for convenience during gameplay.
+- Pause ⏸ and resume ▶ functionality for convenience during gameplay.

 # Game Link
 **Snake-Game** - https://yasaswinidesai.github.io/Snake-Game/